1962

 July | The Beach Boys sign with Capitol Records on the 16th. |

-August | Playing the Reseda Jubilee on the 25th, the band meet Jan & Dean for the first time. |
+August | Playing the Reseda Jubilee on the 25th, The Beach Boys meet Jan & Dean for the first time. |

 summer |